 The other lingering question: Should I decouple my taxable account from my retirement accounts?
 Up until now, I’ve managed them as a single portfolio.
 But I’ve been reducing the stock market exposure in my taxable account, down from about half stocks to one third.
 Why?
 Given that I might need the money for a prolonged period of unemployment, I don’t feel I can take as much risk with my taxable money as I did prior to the pandemic.

 William Ehart is a journalist in the Washington, D.C., area.
-Bill’s previous articles for HumbleDollar include April Fool, Different This Time and Luck of the Irish.
+Bill’s previous articles include April Fool, Different This Time and Luck of the Irish.
 In his spare time, he enjoys writing for beginning and intermediate investors on why they should invest and how simple it can be, despite all the financial noise.
 Follow Bill on Twitter @BillEhart.